 The research is clear on parent involvement: when parents are involved in their children’s education, students have higher grades/test scores/graduation rates, better school attendance, increased motivation, better self-esteem, lower rates of suspension, decreased use of drugs/alcohol, and fewer instances of violent behavior.
-The Exceptional Children Division works diligently to collaborate with parents, provide information to parents, provide information on parent involvement to LEAs, and support parent involvement in their children’s education.
+The Office of Exceptional Children (OEC) works diligently to collaborate with parents, provide information to parents, provide information on parent involvement to LEAs, and support parent involvement in their children’s education.
 The information within the parent resources pages are available to assist you in supporting your child.

 Informational Documents for Families

 These documents are intended to help families understand various aspects of Special Education in North Carolina.
 If you have questions, please reach out to the EC Director in your district or contact the Parent Liaison with the EC Division.
 List of EC Directors.

 Referral Meeting - Reunión de Inicial

 Eligibility Meeting - Reunión de Elegibilidad

 Reevaluation Meeting - Reunión de Reevaluación

 Early Childhood Transitions in North Carolina: A Parent's Guide to the Infant-Toddler and Preschool Programs

 Parent Rights & Responsibilities in Special Education: NC Notice of Procedural Safeguards

 It is important that you understand the Procedural Safeguards (legal rights) provided for you and your child with a disability.
 In this document, you will find a new section in more user-friendly language that summarizes the rights and responsibilities of parents in the special education process.
 Acronyms and terms often used in special education and resources for parents are found in the appendices.